RangelReale/ecapplog/README.md

 ![Mac screenshot](./doc/ecapplog_mac.png)

 It listens at TCP localhost:13991, waiting for applications to connect and send log messages.
-The protocol is very straightforward, binary with JSON-based payloads.
+The protocol is very straightforward, sized binary messages with JSON-based payloads.
 See [Protocol](#protocol) for more details.

-It is a Qt-based C++ desktop application, so it is cross-platform (Windows, Mac and Linux), and tries to use as few resources as possible.
+|This is a Qt-based C++ desktop application, so it is cross-platform (Windows, Mac and Linux), and tries to use as few resources as possible.

 ## Interface

 The interface is based on `applications` containing `categories`.
 One tab will be created for each connected application, and inside these, one tab will created for each category.

-Multiple windows can be created, and docked inside the main window, or float outside it.
+Multiple windows can be created, and docked inside the main window or float outside it.

 Tabs (application and/or category) can be added to a filter, and shown together in a special `FILTER` application, grouped in single or multiple tabs.